henriquedeof/spring5-mvc-rest/README.md

 Notes:
 - This project is using the https://api.predic8.de/shop/docs as example
 - This project uses MapStruct to map domain and DTO classes.
+- This project uses Swagger to document API.